 Today, the Bream Creek Show is an iconic Tasmanian event.
 It takes place on the third Saturday of March each year and has kept at its heart the old-fashioned country values under which it was conceived.

 At other times of the year, the Bream Creek Showground is available for hire, dependant on availability.
-Please contact the show secretary for the Terms and Conditions and an application form: email@example.com
+Please contact us at firstname.lastname@example.org for the Terms and Conditions and an application form.

 History of the Show